-The Marksman Matrix and Elite controllers are standalone units capable of operating one to four printheads, with the addition of an optional controller card.
-The software has an ICON user interface for is message selection.
+The Marksman Matrix and Elite controllers are standalone units capable of operating up to four print heads, with the addition of an optional controller card.
+The software has an ICON user interface.
 The main difference between the two controllers is the size and the resolution of the displays.
 The resolutions are 1024 x 1280 for the Elite and 1024 x 600 for the Matrix.
-The extra room on the Elite display allows for the software keyboard to be accessible at all time.
-To get to the keyboard on the Matrix, simply select a field that requires keyboard input and it will appear.
-The main dialogs for the print control application (Box-Writer) is shown below:
+The extra room on the Elite display allows for the software keyboard to be accessible at all times.
+To access the keyboard on the Matrix, simply select a field that requires keyboard input and it will appear.